HeymiD/BoBo-C-C/README.md

 Master folder(Server):

-To try out locally, go to BoBo.py and comment out the line with heroku_port and make the port equal the number you want and run it with this command:
+To try out locally, run it with this command:

 python BoBo.py runserver